gazebosim/docs/dome/GUI_tutorial.md

 ### The Right Panel

-`shapes.sdf` contains three plugins that you see in the right panel upon starting.
+The GUI contains two plugins that you see in the right panel upon starting.
-At the top is the Entity Tree, followed by the Component Inspector, and then Transform Control.
+At the top is the Component Inspector, followed by the Entity Tree.

 Everything in a simulation is considered an "entity."
 In `shapes.sdf`, the entities listed are the ground plane, each of the shape models, and the sun.